Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automations:

 article-image

 This filtering is available for all actions, but the options may differ.
-For example, it's not possible to compare translation for Pretranslate with MT engine as it's only triggered for the source language.
+For example, it's not possible to compare a translation for Use machine translations as it's only triggered for the source language.

 Available rules: